 Reporting

-COM’s exposure and reporting processes are based on last contact on campus, timing of symptom onset, and follow CDC and Cal/OSHA guidelines.
+COM’s exposure and reporting processes are based on last contact on campus, timing of symptom onset, and follow CDC, CDPH, and Cal/OSHA guidelines.

 COVID-19 Case Alerts

-When the College learns of a COVID-19 case, the individual and those known to have been contact with them are notified to learn more about symptom onset and provide public health guidance for isolation, quarantine, and testing.
+When the College learns of a COVID-19 case, the individual is notified to learn more about symptom onset and provide public health guidance for isolation, quarantine, and testing.
 Guidance is provided directly to affected individuals and appropriate members of campus without revealing personally identifiable information of the COVID-19 case.

 In the event of a COVID-19 outbreak, an all-campus email will be sent to students, faculty, and staff with additional information and next steps.